Recommendations

 Senior Film Conservator

-The United States-born brilliance of The Monster Walks offers a unique unsettling tension, the juxtaposition of unsettling tension and narrative makes it a Mystery outlier.
+The United States-born brilliance of The Monster Walks offers a unique unsettling tension, the juxtaposition of unsettling tension and narrative makes it a Horror outlier.
 Dive into this collection and find the spiritual successors to Frank R. Strayer's vision.

 People in an old dark house on a stormy night are menaced by a killer ape.